 A number of songs on here come from 1961 recordings which were not released until much later.
 In 1978 Nelson formed his own record label and released an album, ‘Face Of A Fighter’, which included ‘End Of Understanding’, ‘Will You Remember Mine’, and ‘Is There Something On Your Mind’.

 In the early Seventies he changed his image and began appearing in jeans and sporting long hair wrapped in a red bandana.
 The album ‘Shotgun Willie’, from which ‘So Much To Do’ is taken, helped him gain stature.
 His 1975 LP ‘Red-Headed Stranger’ would become country music’s best-selling album ever.

 Willie then launched a film career, his first role being in The Electric Horseman (1979) with Robert Redford and Jane Fonda.
 He played a country-music star in Honeysuckle Rose (1980), a movie which included a number of his songs on the soundtrack.
 1986’s Red Headed Stranger was adapted from his 1975 album, and he also played one half of a country duo with Kris Kristofferson in Songwriter.
 He and Kristofferson went on to form the Highwaymen with Johnny Cash and Waylon Jennings.

-Nelson, who is still happily married to fourth wife Ann-Marie, was inducted into the Country Music Hall of Fame in 1993 and received Kennedy Center Honors in 1998.
+Nelson, was inducted into the Country Music Hall of Fame in 1993 and received Kennedy Center Honors in 1998.
 When he turned 80 in mid 2013, four generations of his family played together at New York City’s Hard Rock Café to raise money for his animal rights and biodiesel ventures.
 His career may have been slow starting, but Willie Nelson’s musical legacy is huge, the tracks here showcase just how good he was back in the long-ago pre-fame days.